eventespresso/eea-rest-api/README.md

 EE4 REST API
 =========

 An Event Espresso 4 addon for providing an RESTful interface for event espresso's data.
+If you are considering using this API, please <a href='http://eventespresso.com/developers/event-espresso-4-rest-api-survey/'>complete this survey</a> to help us make it better.

-It currently only works with a non-released version of EE4.6 (FET-7914-core-changes-for-api)
+It currently only works with a non-released version of EE4.6: branch FET-7914-core-changes-for-api on our <a href='https://github.com/eventespresso/event-espresso-core/tree/FET-7914-core-changes-for-api'>EE4 Core Github Repo</a>.
+If you do not have access to our core Github repo, <a href='http://eventespresso.com/developers/request-repo-access/'>request access here</a>.

+This plugin also requires you have the master branch of <a href='https://github.com/WP-API/WP-API>the WP API</a> active on your site.

+Installation:
-This plugin/addon needs to be uploaded to the "/wp-content/plugins/" directory on your server or installed using the WordPress plugins installer.
+This plugin/addon needs to be uploaded to the "/wp-content/plugins/" directory on your server or installed using the WordPress plugins installer; and then activated.
+It

 The general roadmap is:
 <ul><li>hook into the WP API for registering endpoints and other basic framework code</li>